 Leeds United owner Andrea Radrizzani hopes to emulate Wolverhampton Wanderers next season, but in doing so he risks ignoring a more traditional - and lower risk - route to success.

 It is worth considering that hopping into bed with an agent is no foolproof way of turning Premier League dreams into reality, this is after all Wolves' second stab at promotion after last year's attempt - which delivered a 15th-placed finish and losses of £23 million.
-Should they fail this time out [and it could still happen, however unlikely] the chances are they would have to move on many of their leading squad and start afresh under ever-tightening financial constraints.
+Should they fail this time out [and it could still happen, however unlikely] the chances are they would have to move on many of their league-leading squad and start afresh under ever-tightening financial constraints.

 Radrizzani's recent comments can be interpreted as worryingly reactive, and overlook the fact that Leeds' problems this campaign are a lot of his doing.
 It was he who hired and handed Victor Orta the steering wheel with which to drive the Whites' summer recruitment, the prospect of which almost certainly influenced Garry Monk's decision to quit Elland Road five days earlier.